tatjanaTchuT/BrainCode/README_HowTo.md

 ```
 ## Step 3: Set parameters

 All the parameters of a simulation are contained in a parameter file.
 The parameter file is a txt file with a specific format that will be read by the simulation code.
-For a sample parameter file and details, see [here](README_ParameterFile.md).
+For a sample parameter file and details, see the [Parameter file wiki](Documents/Parameter file).

 ## Step 4: Run simulation
 Once the code has been compiled and the parameter file is ready, the code is ready to be run.